-Our continuing reprinting of Hal Foster's sumptuous epic still scanned directly from Foster's personal collection of syndicate proofs, providing the most spectacular iteration of this material since its original publication in Sunday newspaper supplements 60 years ago enters the 1950s with this new volume.
+Our painstaking reprints of Hal Foster's sumptuous epic — still scanned directly from Foster's personal collection of syndicate proofs, providing the most spectacular iteration of this material since its original publication in Sunday newspaper supplements 60 years ago — enters the 1950s with this volume.

 The entire first third consists of the second half of the 15-month-long (!)
 Roman epic "The Missionaries," which includes a dramatic, life-changing experience for Prince Geoffrey (aka "Arf") at its climax.
 After a brief stay back in Camelot (where the irrepressible Val and his friend Gawain indulge in some not-very-knightly pranks that end up costing them dearly), the two, accompanied by Arf, are summoned back to Thule, where Aleta presents Val with new twin daughters!

-“This is the best showcase Fosters epic creation has had since its original appearance more than 70 years ago."
-Gordon Flagg, Booklist
+“This is the best showcase Foster’s epic creation has had since its original appearance more than 70 years ago.” —Booklist

 “A witch named Horrit once prophesied that Val would never know contentment, but fans of the strip will find it here.” — Vanity Fair

 “Foster’s meticulously detailed, painstakingly researched, vividly realistic, and often breathtaking illustration made him one of the most revered artists in the comic field.” — Library Journal